 Many folks – including lawmakers - who didn’t partake of the psychoactive plant marijuana, didn’t understand that a little chemical called tetrahydrocannabinol (THC) renders that plant unique from hemp.
 Marijuana and hemp are two visually similar – yet chemically distinct - species of the cannabis plant.

-Marijuana contains brain-affecting levels of THC starting at a minimum of 5 percent; hemp holds a benign maximum of 0.3 percent2 – for comparison, the FDA allows 3 percent of your canned fruit to be “wormy.”3
+Marijuana contains brain-affecting levels of THC starting at a minimum of 5 percent; hemp holds a benign maximum of 0.3 percent1 – for comparison, the FDA allows 3 percent of your canned fruit to be “wormy.”2

-Marijuana gets center stage for pain relief, relaxation, and host of other physical ailments.
-Hemp yields copious uses, such as clothing, carpet, biofuel, paper, flour, bread, rope, insulation, seizure medication, and anxiety.
+Marijuana gets center stage for pain relief, relaxation, and a host of other physical ailments.
+Hemp yields copious uses, such as clothing, carpet, biofuel, paper, flour, bread, rope, insulation, seizure medication, and anxiety relief.

 Colorado’s ground-breaking decision to legalize marijuana lit up a chain reaction of awareness that slowly wafted across the country.
 As more states decriminalized the drug, the Farm Bill’s historic revision – the Hemp Farming Act of 2018 - helped sow further understanding of the two plants – and a fruitful new crop opportunity for farmers.